 - For relief and for the processing of special questions the executive board may use an advisory committee without voting right or may form a working party within the executive board if necessary.

 - The meetings of the executive board shall take place upon invitation by the president at least once a year.
 To constitute a quorum three participants are required.
 In the event of equality of votes the vote of the president counts double.
 The transfer of votes to another member of the executive board shall be allowed if written proof is provided.
 A maximum of one vote may be transferred.
 Voting by written consent in lieu of a meeting is allowed.

 - At the request of one third of the members of the executive board a meeting of the executive board shall be convened within not later than three months.

-- The agenda shall be determined by the president and communicated in writing to the members of the executive board not later than four weeks before the meeting.
+- The agenda shall be determined by the president and communicated in writing by e-mail, fax or post to the members of the executive board not later than four weeks before the meeting.
 These are then entitled to add further items to the agenda.

 For any liabilities of the International Sauna Association its assets shall be liable.
 Liability of the members is restricted to the due and payable membership dues.

 - Only a General Meeting particularly convened for this purpose can decide on the dissolution of the Association.
 The meeting shall not constitute a quorum unless at least two thirds of the members are present at the meeting.
 If no quorum is constituted, another General Meeting with the same agenda shall be convened within eight weeks; this new meeting shall in any case constitute a quorum.

 - A decision to dissolve the Association must be passed with a three-quarters majority of votes.
 The voting must take place as a secret ballot.

 - If any assets are left over in the event of a dissolution of the Association and after all justified claims have been fulfilled, these assets shall be donated to the International Red Cross.